Including this uplifting comedy…

 The Warriors (1979)

-If you’ve ever stood in front of a full length mirror wondering if you’ll ever manage to look truly tough in your brown leather waistcoat, here’s your answer, and it says yes, if you really work it you’ll look menacing as fuck in that thing.
-The opening sequence of this film finds various street gangs hopping on New York’s version of the tube and it’s one of my favourite scenes ever.
+If you’ve ever stood in front of a full length mirror wondering when you’ll get to finally wear your brown leather waistcoat, here’s your answer – when you join a tough 1970s New York street gang.
+The opening sequence of this film finds various gangs hopping on New York’s version of the tube and it’s one of my favourite scenes ever.

 Hannah And Her Sisters (1986)

-Michael Caine does an amazing Michael Caine impression, then Ming the Merciless from Flash Gordon spouts confusing riddles about art and literature before getting off with much younger women.
+Michael Caine does an amazing Michael Caine impression, and Ming the Merciless from Flash Gordon spouts confusing riddles about art and literature before snogging much younger women.
 Woody Allen at his zenith.

-Kevin Smith films are a bit hit or miss, but when I first saw this it was a HIT, I adored it.
-I still kind of do, but fractionally less.
 Some of the characters try to cram too many words into a single sentence, and everyone seems to be constantly quipping which can be exhausting.
-But that’s splitting hairs, it’s great, Ben Affleck’s in it playing against type as a total dick, and Jason Lee is a revelation.
+But that’s splitting hairs, it’s great, Ben Affleck plays the ultimate dickhead, and Jason Lee is a revelation.

 Weird Science (1985)

-The story of Frankenstein if Frankenstein was a professional teenage masturbator and his monster was a steamy English model with massive hair.
-Also stars Robert Downey Junior, the one who was in Aliens, a blonde, a brunette, and the guy from The Hills Have Eyes.
+The story of Frankenstein if Frankenstein was a teenage pervert and his monster was a steamy English model with gigantic hair.
+Also stars Robert Downey Junior, the one who was in Aliens, a blonde, a brunette, and the creepy guy from The Hills Have Eyes.

 When We Were Kings (1996)

-I’ve never watched an entire boxing match for the simple reason that it’s booooring and always shown at the time of night when I’d be either asleep or dinner partying.
-Yet this documentary charting Muhammad Ali in Africa biting verbal chunks out of George Foreman is astonishingly good and beyond riveting.
-After the shock loss Foreman went away and reinvented himself as the creator of small ovens.
+Muhammad Ali in Africa biting verbal chunks out of George Foreman – one of the greatest sports docs ever made.
+After the shock loss Foreman went away and reinvented himself as the creator of very small ovens.

 Pulp Fiction (1994)

-Quite probably the best movie I’ve ever seen on the big screen, after I watched it I immediately bought the soundtrack, hung the poster up in my student house, grew some jheri curls, and pontificated endlessly on the merits of fast food.
-You might say it temporarily turned me into a twat.
-Or you might say it did that permanently, depending on how you feel about me.
+The best movie I’ve ever seen on the big screen, after I watched it I immediately bought the soundtrack, hung the poster up in my student house, grew some jheri curls, and pontificated endlessly on the merits of fast food.

 Point Break (1991)

-In his best film since Dirty Dancing, Patrick Swayze says deep things like “to truly understand your own chakras you need to be able to surf well” or “man who pick up stray dog get wet leg” while Keanu Reeves trundles around with his mouth open holding a gun.
+In his best performance since Dirty Dancing, Patrick Swayze philosophises about surfing while Keanu Reeves trundles around with his mouth open holding a gun.

 Die Hard (1988)